The FoundationMark 15

 Investments - Other Allocation

-One thing that may surprise readers is the low levels of cash and bonds at the big foundations.
-One thing that may influence this calculation is that the balance sheet is only reported once a year when the foundation closes its books for the fiscal year.
-As foundations are mandated to distribute 5% of assets each year, there is likely some seasonality to holdings.
-That said, we want to make an observation, even with seasonality, this data shows that most foundations in the FoundationMark 15 keep less than 10% in cash and bonds, put another way 90% is invested in equities or other investments.
+Surprising to readers may be the low levels of cash and bonds revealed by the big foundations’ balance sheets.
+A possible factor influencing this calculation is that the balance sheet is only reported once a year when the foundation closes its books for the fiscal year.
+As foundations must distribute 5% of their assets each year, their holdings likely exhibit some seasonality.
+That said, however, data shows that most foundations in the FoundationMark 15 keep less than 10% of their total assets in cash and bonds, or, stated alternatively, about 90% of their holdings is invested in equities or other investments.

-One thing that we have learned from following foundations assets is that there is a wide variety approaches to investment strategy.
-The range can be cash to cryptocurrency, single stock to all in hedge funds and all manner of portfolio strategies in between.
-We follow them for a simple reason, we want to see who is doing well and see if other foundations can learn from their success.
+One thing that we have learned from following foundations’ assets is that foundations exhibit a wide variety of approaches in investment strategy.
+Asset allocation can range from cash to cryptocurrency, from a single stock to all in hedge funds, or can incorporate all manner of portfolio strategies in between these.
+We follow these for a simple reason: We want to see which ones are doing well and then see if other foundations can learn from their success.